blazarcapital/shopify-test/README.md

 Product list:
 - Iterate over the products in the collection.
  - Use `product-card` snippet to render product and prevent repetitive code.
-- On desktop only, there should be an option to toggle between showing 3 products on a row (default) or 2 products (If SVG's not available, write "3" and "2" instead.)
 - File located in `theme/snippets/collection-product-list.liquid`

 Product card:
 - Show `Product title`
-- Show `Product size` and `Product color`.
+- Show `Product size`.
 Only included in the product title.
   - Find a smart way to show them display them separately.
 - The `Product price`.
+- The `Product description`.
 - The 'Add to cart' button should only show on hover for desktop and always be visible for mobile.
 - When hovering the product card on mobile, the image and 'Add to cart' button should have a smooth transition effect - Be creative, but keep it simple.
-- On load the size of the product images should be square (1:1), even before they load to avoid the the layout shifting.
+- On load the size of the product images should be portait format (3:4), even before they load to avoid the the layout shifting.
 - File located in `theme/snippets/product-card.liquid`

 Add to cart button:
 - Use a click event to add the product to the cart.
   - A product id and quantity is required when adding an item to the cart.

-Mini cart:
-- Should always show the current number of products in the cart.
-- File located in `theme/snippets/mini-cart.liquid`

-Track recently viewed products
-- Keep track of viewed products using a localstorage or a cookie based on when a product card enters the viewport

-Pagination:
-- You should be able to navigate through the products.
-Make sure you have at least 10 products.
-- Note: Shopify allows a maximum of 50 products per page.
+  - Show an alert when successful

 Stylesheets
 - Located in `theme/assets/theme.scss.liquid`